maxmckenzie/node-api/README.md

 #### Frameworks

-This project uses several frameworks that you'll need to be familiar with before you can understand it in its entirety.
+This project uses several frameworks that you'll need to be familiar with before you can understand it fully.

 ##### Knex.js